t3hbb/NSGenCS/README.md

 Simples!

+# No work :(

+There is a Troubleshooting.md in the root of this repositiory that contains common issues that people encounter and how to resolve them.
+If your issue is not documented here, please raise an issue and I will try and find a solution for you.

 # Notes

 Templates are provided just to give you an idea of how easy it is to modify existing templates or write your own.